Updated July 14, 2023

-Therefore, the value of each Netflix share after the stock split was $100.4.
+Therefore, the value of each Netflix shares after the stock split was $100.4.

 Forms of Stock Splits

-- Forward stock split: It refers to the usual stock split that has been discussed above.
-In other words, it is the division of a highly-priced share into multiple lowly priced shares.
+- Forward stock split: It refers to the usual stock split discussed above.
+In other words, dividing a high-priced share into multiple low-priced shares.

-- Reverse stock split: It refers to the corporate action wherein the number of outstanding shares of a company is reduced by merging multiple shares into a single share.
-This process is used to support share prices during unfavourable market conditions.
+- Reverse stock split: It refers to a corporate action where a company reduces the number of outstanding shares by merging multiple shares into a single share.
+Companies utilize this process during unfavorable market conditions to support share prices.

-Some of the major advantages of stock splits are as follows:
+Some of the significant advantages of stock splits are as follows:

-- The share price gets reduced and becomes more affordable for smaller retail investors.
+- The share price is reduced, making it more affordable for smaller retail investors.

 - A stock split is usually seen as an indication of a growing company.

-- In certain cases, the existing shareholders receive bonus shares during stock splits.
+- In some instances, the existing shareholders receive bonus shares during stock splits.

-Some of the major disadvantages of stock splits are as follows:
+Some of the significant disadvantages of stock splits are as follows:

-- Convenient trading results in a surge in the number of investors, which in turn leads to stock price volatility.
+- Convenient trading results in a surge in investors, leading to stock price volatility.

-- Stock splits come with the burden of various additional costs, such as legal cost, banking charges etc.
+- Stock splits come with additional costs, such as legal costs, banking charges, etc.

 - It is a challenging task for analysts to analyze such companies due to several value adjustments.

-So, it can be seen that stock splits play a very important part in the share trading of a company.
-Further, investors also view these stock splits as a forward indicator of a rapidly growing company.
+So, it can be observed that stock splits play a significant role in the share trading of a company.
+Further, investors also view this stock splits as a forward indicator of a rapidly growing company.

 This is a guide to Stock Splits.
-Here we also discuss the introduction and how does stock splits work?
-Along with advantages and disadvantages.
+We also discuss the introduction and how stock splits work with advantages and disadvantages.
 You may also have a look at the following articles to learn more –